What is Flexible Dieting? Here’s How to Get Started

 Essentially, to change your body you can eat whatever you want so long as you hit your macro goals.
 This was demonstrated in the twinkie diet.

 To maintain and improve overall health, although not necessary to change your body, I’d recommended tracking your fiber intake as well.
 This will ensure that you are getting enough micronutrients as well.
+For overall better health, 80-85% of your diet should come from nutritious whole foods

 The American Heart Association recommends eating 14g of fiber per 1,000 calories consumed.